KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     Associations between dataset column and dataset parameter.

 Another example is supplied in Figure below.
-Here the association is performed between a dataset Frequency column and document parameter.
+Here the association is performed between a dataset column and document parameter.

 .. figure:: media/image203.png